-Meanwhile the two big column stills at the front of shop are busy cooking up whiskey.
+Meanwhile the two big column stills at the front of shop are busy cooking up whisky.

 While I am waiting though, the twice-distilled, bright clear white rye made from carefully sourced malted rye and barley has plenty of flavour to keep me going!

-After our tour, we headed back to the bar to try a 3-glass flight of what Archie Rose has to offer.
+After our tour, we head back to the bar to try a three-glass flight of what Archie Rose has to offer.

 If you want to try other things behind the bar, the Australian gin and Australian vodka flights look very tempting too.

-As we looked around the bar, other punters were enjoying beers, wine and cocktails all from the menu as well as tasting flights like ours.
+As we look around the bar, other punters are enjoying beers, wine and cocktails all from the menu as well as tasting flights like ours.

 Archie Rose Distillery and Bar

 Good for: small groups, cool date night, birthday party option